The Dodgers' title drought didn't end at 29 years, but here's how it can at 30

 If the Dodgers were to land Otani, part of the pitch will likely be to allow him to function as a two-way player.
 That's surely going to be part of other teams' recruiting and L.A. may be forced to make that promise.
 That's not a bad thing, if Otani proves to be as capable of it as his numbers in Japan suggest.

 No team leverages versatility more than the Dodgers.
-You could see Otani possibly rotating from left field to right to first base, pinch-hitting and either starting in the rotation, serving has a multi-inning reliever of even emerging as another lights-out set-up guy for Jansen.
+You could see Otani possibly rotating from left field to right to first base, pinch-hitting and either starting in the rotation, serving as a multi-inning reliever or even emerging as another lights-out set-up guy for Jansen.

 Next season, the Dodgers will be back in the mix.
 But do they make one big move this winter, or several smaller ones?
 Do they stand pat?
 With the club at a high point in its history, we know this: L.A. will be dealing from a position of strength.